ringcentral/ringcentral-embeddable/README.md

 * [Interact with calling settings](docs/interact-with-calling-settings.md)
 * [Third Party Service in Widget](docs/third-party-service-in-widget.md)
   * Register your service
-  * Add a conference invite button with your service
   * Add meeting schedule button with your service
   * Show upcoming meeting list in RingCentral Video page
   * Log RingCentral Video meeting into your service